 Will this be the investigation that culminates in Superintendent Bradley finally achieving his aim of stripping Rafferty of his hard-won inspector rank?

-It’s now also on Barnes & Noble, Scribd, and Playster:
+It’s now also on Barnes & Noble, Scribd, Apple, 24S, and Playster:

 ‘Thoroughly enjoyed the whole series.
 Great characters and story-line.’